 The item above was published online in Stuff but not on the NZ Herald web site.

+As at October 31 neither appeared in the printed versions of either paper.
 The photo and article showed about 800 homes raised on the border between Egypt and Gaza and it is intended to stop Militants crossing into Egypt.

 Now if it were Israel bulldozing homes.......

 The Auckland Anglican and Catholic bishops published a combined statement which contains many inaccuracies, but fortunately good people are responding.

 Anglicans Down Under